-Filing the Certificate of Organization for a Limited Liability Company is an important legal process with many hidden benefits and risks.
-You are strongly encouraged to consult with an attorney in preparing this certificate to ensure your fullest legal protection and benefit, as well as to make certain that you fully understand the advantages, responsibilities, and implications of filing the Certificate of Organization for a Limited Liability Company, as statutorily provided for under Title 48, Chapter 2c, the Utah Limited Liability Company Act.
+Filing a Certificate of Organization for a Limited Liability Company is an important legal process with many hidden benefits and risks.
+You are strongly encouraged to consult with an attorney in preparing this certificate to ensure your fullest legal protection and benefit, as well as to make certain that you fully understand the advantages, responsibilities, and implications of filing a Certificate of Organization for a Limited Liability Company, as statutorily provided for under Title 48, Chapter 2c, the Utah Limited Liability Company Act.

 This guide-sheet is intended to assist those who wish to create a Limited Liability Company in its simplest form.

 It must be stressed that this guide-sheet is not intended to substitute for nor replace the advice of legal counsel nor is the information in this guide-sheet legal advice.
 It is merely an articulation of the provisions of Utah statutes and their application in regard to the administrative processes of this office.
 We strongly encourage you to consult with an attorney.CONSIDERATIONS IN FORMING A LIMITED LIABILITY COMPANY